bharathvaj-ganesan/fullstory-integrations/README.md

 These packages helps you to seamlessly integrate with FullStory platform.

-Supported integerations are mentioned below.

-Whenever you have an event captured in any of the following service you will see a link to the FullStory session replay at that exact moment in time.

-Also, when you are watching a FullStory replay and your user experiences an error, you might see a custom error event that contains the error details along with the link that will take you to that error in respective integrated service.

 _Please note that these are community packages and not official one._

 [![GitHub license](https://img.shields.io/badge/license-MIT-green.svg)](https://shields.io/)